THE REPTILES OF AUSTRALIA - PYTHONS

 Morelia spilota variegata Darwin or Northwestern Carpet Python

-Juvenile Northwestern Carpet Python (Morelia spilota variegata)
+Juvenile Northern Carpet Python (Morelia spilota variegata)

 Morelia spilota variegata Darwin or Northwestern Carpet Python

-This Juvenile Northwestern Carpet Python (Morelia spilota variegata) has its body in a coil and its mouth open ready to strike.
+This Juvenile Northern Carpet Python (Morelia spilota variegata) has its body in a coil and its mouth open ready to strike.
 Note the strongly forked tongue present in all snakes and some lizards, and just behind that is the glottis (breathing tube) which can be extended forward when the snake is swallowing large food to allow it to continue feeding.

 Morelia spilota variegata Darwin or Northwestern Carpet Python